 Using a CDP, you could nudge John to sign up for your newsletter to receive discounts on a partner’s surf shop, or to get the latest information on family-friendly activities at your destination, and in the process, collect his email address for further communications.

-Using real-time personalization to drive visits
+Using real-time personalization and individualization to drive website visits

 Over one-third of travel companies who measure the ROI of personalized marketing surveyed in Skift’s Research found that personalized tactics generate significantly higher ROIs than non-personalized.

 Personalization on websites is on the rise with DMOs.